trustm3/trustm3.github.io/deploy/smartphone.md

 ### Flash device
 #### Unlock hammerhead

-To be able to flash trustme on the hammerhead device the bootloader has to be unlocked:
+In order to be able to flash trust\|me on the hammerhead device the bootloader has to be unlocked:

 get device into fastboot mode: "Press and hold both Volume Up and Volume Down, then press and hold Power"